OceanNuclear/python-intermediate-inflammation/README.md

 These failing tests set out the requirements for the additional code to be implemented during the workshop.

 The tests should be run using `pytest`, which will be introduced during the workshop.

+## Takeaway

+- Comments should answer the "why" question, and occassionally the "what" question,
+- never the "how" question, as the last one is answered by the code itself instead.
+- See [this blogpost](https://www.freecodecamp.org/news/code-comments-the-good-the-bad-and-the-ugly-be9cc65fbf83/) for more details